aws/Device-Shadow-for-AWS-IoT-embedded-sdk/README.md

 By default, a `shadow_config.h` custom config is required to build the library.
 To disable this requirement and build the library with default configuration values, provide `SHADOW_DO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.

+## Building the Library

+The [shadowFilePaths.cmake](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk/blob/master/shadowFilePaths.cmake) file contains the information of all source files and the header include path required to build the Shadow library.

+As mentioned in the previous section, either a custom config file (i.e. `core_mqtt_config.h`) OR the `SHADOW_DO_NOT_USE_CUSTOM_CONFIG` macro needs to be provided to build the Shadow library.

-**Thus, the Device Shadow library can be built by** defining the `SHADOW_DO_NOT_USE_CUSTOM_CONFIG` preprocessor macro for the library build.
+For a CMake example of building the Shadow library with the `mqttFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk/blob/master/test/CMakeLists.txt) file.

+## Building Unit Tests

 ### Platform Prerequisites

 - For building the library, **CMake 3.13.0** or later and a **C90 compiler**.
-- For running unit tests, Ruby 2.0.0 or later is additionally required for the CMock test framework (that we use).
+- For running unit tests, **Ruby 2.0.0** or later is additionally required for the CMock test framework (that we use).
-- For running the coverage target, gcov is additionally required.
+- For running the coverage target, **gcov** is additionally required.

-### Steps to build Unit Tests
+### Steps to build unit tests

 1. Go to the root directory of this repository.